shihabrashid-ucr/EcoRank/README.md

 This repository contains the source code for the paper `EcoRank: Budget-Constrained Text Re-ranking Using Large Language Models`

 ## Setup
 We use python 3.9 for our experiments.
 Install the necessary libraries from the `requirements.txt` file.
+Minimum GPU needed to load Flan T5-XL model (AWS EC2 g5.4xlarge instance used for our experiments)

 ## Getting the dataset and evidence passages
 We use the test split of the NQ and WQ datasets.
-For evidence collection we use wikipedia 2018 English dump.
+For evidence collection, we use wikipedia 2018 English dump.
 The code to collect the datasets and wikipedia split is taken from [UPR](https://github.com/DevSinghSachan/unsupervised-passage-reranking) code repository.
 To collect the evidence passages as a `tsv` file run the following command:
 ```sh
 python3 download_data.py --resource data.wikipedia-split.psgs_w100
 ```